rscode999/stepperfx/README.md

 Images are stored in `src/main/resources/images`.
 - Any image that you don't want pushed to the GitHub should be put in another directory inside `src/main/resources/`, then added to your `.gitignore` file.
-  As an example, I have images in `src/main/resources/images_gitignored`, a directory added to my `.gitignore`.
   Note: To use the images, you need to change the paths in the `src/main/java/stepperfx/integration/StyledDialogs` class.

 ##### Code